KISDinteractive/fundamentals22w/sessions/Session5_Cpp-Application-Roundup/README.md

 ## 5.2 Transfer to C++

-Last Language we learned was C++.
-This is a short roundup of its context:
+The last language we learned was C++.
+This is a brief summary of its context:

 - Enhancement / Extension of C
-- published 1985 by Bjarne Stroustrup
+- published in 1985 by Bjarne Stroustrup
-- Further expanded until today
+- Extended until today
   - Language revisions: C++98, C++03, C++11, C++14, C++17, C++20, C++23
-  - So-called "C with Classes"
+  - So-called "C with classes"
-  - Today: modern language including object orientation
+  - Today: Modern language with object orientation